Blake Shelton to Open Ol’ Red Entertainment Center In Nashville By 2018

 The venue will feature “great food, great beverages and great retail,” and Blake’s persona will be central to everything.
 For example, the artists he discovers on The Voice will be able to play there, and there’ll be live band karaoke so you can fulfill your own Voice fantasies.

-An upmarket rooftop bar with fire pits and retracting windows — which evidently blew away Blake and girlfriend Gwen Stefani when they saw it — is …read more
+An upmarket rooftop bar with fire pits and retracting windows — which evidently blew away Blake and girlfriend Gwen Stefani when they saw …read more